yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/Architecture_Reconciliation.md

 2	Structural	CORE v2.1
 3	Professional	Code of Ethics v1.1
 4	Evidentiary	Evidence Before Status / Ex Ante
-5	Compliance	Architecture Reconciliation
+5	Self-Application	Architecture Reconciliation
+The fifth layer establishes AVCS self-application: the architecture is subject to the same structural integrity principles that it imposes on implementations it evaluates.

+This is not merely a compliance mechanism.
+It is a structural property of the doctrine:

+text
+AVCS evaluates systems
+        ↓
+AVCS evaluates itself
+        ↓
-The fifth layer is the most consequential because it makes AVCS self-applicable.
-AVCS does not merely describe structural integrity.
-It applies the same test to its own implementation.
+The doctrine contains a self-application mechanism AVCS does not merely describe structural integrity.
+It is capable of applying the same test to its own implementation.

 8. STATUS
 Document	Status
 Charter v1.1	Unchanged
 CORE v2.1	Unchanged
 Code of Ethics v1.1	Unchanged
-Implementation v0.5.2	Conforming
+Implementation v0.5.2	Conforming to tested constitutional requirements
 Divergence: Recorded.
 Reconciliation: Documented.
 Record: Preserved.

 This is the first constitutional compliance test of AVCS on itself.

-It was passed.
+It passed its defined constitutional compliance criteria.

 9. FINAL STATEMENT
-AVCS was designed to detect drift — the silent normalization of small deviations.
+AVCS was designed to detect drift — the silent normalization of small architectural deviations.

-The first real drift occurred inside AVCS itself.
+The first recorded drift occurred inside AVCS itself.

-That is not failure.
-That is validation.

-The system detected its own deviation before it became catastrophic.

-The system applied its own doctrine to itself.
+The implementation was tested against its governing Constitution without modifying the Constitution to accommodate the implementation.

+The divergence was recorded as a test result.

+The non-conforming implementation was reconciled against the constitutional architecture.

-The Constitution remains unchanged.
+The Constitution remained unchanged.

-The implementation is reconciled.
+This test does not constitute external validation of AVCS.

+It constitutes evidence of self-application:

+AVCS detected, recorded, and reconciled structural divergence within its own implementation using its own governing principles.

+The test passed its defined constitutional compliance criteria.

 The record is preserved.

 AVCS — Adaptive Vector Control System